 While everybody knows that data is the new oil, there are very few people that know how to harness the potential of this resource.
 Understand that data is of no use if you cannot derive actionable insights from it.
 Collating the data and actually deriving actionable insights from the data are two different aspects for a business, to start with this might prove as a challenge (many of which we have discussed above) but with the right big data service provider, these aspects can be dealt with easily.

 Here time is of utmost prominence until the businesses understand the importance of this and start implementing it their competitors might have already taken a big step forward by already implementing it.
-Thus to keep you ahead in your quest, Big Data Analytics is a great opportunity and you can improve your chances of success by adopting the correct strategy.
+Thus by using big data for your startup enterprise you can get ahead in your quest.
+Big Data Analytics is a great opportunity and you can improve your chances of success by adopting the correct strategy.